Arab Liberation Front: Leadership

-Other leaders of ALF have included Munif al-Razzaz, Abd al-Wahhab al-Kayyali and Abdel-Rahim Ahmed. al-Kayyali became secretary-general in at least 1972-74, and served on the PLO Executive Council from January 1973.
+Other leaders of ALF have included Munif al-Razzaz, Abd al-Wahhab al-Kayyali and Abdel-Rahim Ahmed. al-Kayyali became secretary-general in at least 1972–74, and served on the PLO Executive Council from January 1973.
 He was assassinated in Beirut in 1981 by unidentified gunmen.
 Ahmed was the secretary-general from 1975 (possibly 1974) until his death in 1991, and was a member of PLO Executive Council from 1977.
 The present secretary-general is Rakad Salem (Abu Mahmoud) who was held in Israeli jail between 2001 and 2006.

 Present situation

 Today, the secretary-general of ALF continues to be Rakad Salem, who holds Iraqi citizenship.
 He was imprisoned by Israel in 2001 for distributing Iraqi funds to families of suicide bombers.
 He was one of 57 Palestinians released in 2006 as a goodwill gesture.
 The ALF continues to have a seat on the PLO Executive Committee, since 1993 held by Mahmoud Ismael.
 What the status and position of the ALF is since the 2003 end of Iraqi support is uncertain.

 The headquarters of ALF are in Ramallah, West Bank.
 The ALF published a monthly newspaper, Sawt al-Jamahir (Arabic: Voice of the Masses), which was edited by Rakad Salem.
 The newspaper was financed by the Iraqi government until 2003, and it is uncertain whether the paper has continued to be published since then.

 ALF has not been involved in armed attacks on Israel since at least the early 1990s, and it is no longer believed to possess any significant military capabilities.
-It is not designated a Foreign Terrorist Organization by the United States, and is not on the terrorist lists of the UN, the EU or any other country.